Top 10 Web App Security Risks & Tips to Prevent

 Insecure Cryptographic Storage

-Insecure cryptographic storage poses a risk to web applications as data can be accessed with the correct encryption keys.
-To protect themselves, organizations should make sure their web applications use secure cryptographic algorithms and store encrypted data in a separate database.
+Insecure cryptographic storage risks web applications as data can be accessed with the correct encryption keys.
+To protect themselves, organizations should ensure their web applications use secure cryptographic algorithms and store encrypted data in a separate database.

 Additionally, they should always have an effective backup plan in place for when something goes wrong.